ElektroStudios/VBNet-Snippet-Collection/Textfile/README.md

 If you like the job I've done, then please contribute with improvements to these snippets or by adding new ones.

 # TextFieldParser Example
-Example to read a CSV file using TextFieldParser Class
+Example for beginners, to read a CSV file using "TextFieldParser" Class

 # Textfile Stream
 Reads and manages the contents of a textfile.